Exercising older dogs is an important part of their daily care, but it can be difficult to know how much is enough – or too much

 It’s important to be gentle when playing though.
 No hard or violent tugging or swinging which could cause muscle strain or dental damage!

 The water helps to support Fidos’ weight, giving old joints and ligaments a rest while still allowing muscles (including the heart) to exercise and improving blood flow.
+By using his muscles, he will strengthen them which in turn will take strain off of his joints.

 If you have a pool or live near a lake then taking your golden oldie for a regular ‘doggy paddle’ can really benefit his overall health and fitness.